alauda/redis-operator/README.md

 ## Contributing

 This project follows the typical GitHub pull request model.
-Before starting any work, please either comment on an [existing issue](https://github.com/alauda/redis-operatoa, ,), or file a new one.
+Before starting any work, please either comment on an [existing issue](https://github.com/alauda/redis-operator/issues), or file a new one.

-Please read [contribution guidelines](CONTRIBUTING.md) if you are interested in contributing to this project.

 ## Releasing